samergul/EmployeeMangementSystem/How-to-break-up-your-solution-in-many-Visual-Studio-projects-with-their-own-responsibilities.md

 ![project-per-component-type](http://i.imgur.com/LsBvblB.png)
 In effect, this gives you a little bit of each functionality in each Visual Studio project.
 Two major consequences are:

 1. It will hard to reuse any of these functionalities (for example, the Navigation functionality) without depending on the entire original project.
-2. If you decide that you want to extract one of these features out of the original solution to package it independently, you will have a bad time (because everything will probably coupled together).
+If you decide that you want to extract one of these features out of the original solution to package it independently, you will have a bad time (because everything will probably coupled together).
+2. *Perhaps most importantly* (for those of you living in the enterprise who live under strict release guidelines): Whenever you want to patch a small part of a feature, you will often be forced to redeploy all the WSP packages in your solution.
+This could mean a big slowdown in the process of quality assurance, authorization and deployment procedures - since much more of the application than needed comes under scrutiny and will need to be re-tested.

+If we want to avoid this "monolithic" model, we need to bring in a more modular approach.

+## All aboard the modular train

+The modular approach that we recommend is one where a group of three projects is used for every "functional module"